LIME-ESA/lime_tbx/README.md

 This project uses Qt for GUI development, and it relies on `qtpy` to manage compatibility between different Qt bindings (`PySide2` and `PySide6`).
 However, since qtpy does not include a Qt binding by default, you must specify which one to install.
-- Install with PySide6 (Recommended for Newer Projects)
+- Install with PySide6 (Recommended)
   ```sh
   pip install -e ".[pyside6]"
   ```